uwmadison-chm/dyf/README.md

-# AFCHRON Draw Your Feels
+# Draw Your Feels

+## aka Draw Your Emotional Timecourses

 Requires php and php-pdo, with sqlite.

 The directory it is in must be marked writable by apache.

+## AFCHRON deployment

-Currently this is hosted on celliwig.
+Currently this is hosted on celliwig in `/var/www/www_root/dyf`.